JEFH507/org-chart-goose-orchestrator/docs/implementation/c2-docker-compose-multi-goose.md

 ### 4. Configuration Flow

-Each Goose container follows this startup sequence (from Task C.1):
+Each goose container follows this startup sequence (from Task C.1):

 1. **Wait for Controller health check** (`/status` endpoint)
 2. **Get JWT from Keycloak**